whistlegraph/aesthetic-computer/README.txt

   - [] Reload when crashing

 *** `go` ***
-  - [🟢] Show an orange or red status if UDP or sockets get disconnected while aesthetic is in use.
-    - [] Both `socket` and `udp` need disconnect messages / prevent big fish list.
   - [❤️‍🔥] Finish `field`.
   - [] Walk to `horizon`
   - [] And then `cave:entrance`
   - [] Check the networking / position shifting.
+  + Done
+  - [x] Show an orange or red status if UDP or sockets get disconnected while aesthetic is in use.
+  - [x] Both `socket` and `udp` need disconnect messages / prevent big fish list?

 *** dockerize the dev environment ***
   - [] How difficult would it be to containerize the whole development